danihae/SarcAsM/docs/index.rst

    Graphical overview of SarcAsM's capabilities. *Top:* Multi-level structural analysis of sarcomere architecture. *Bottom:* High-precision tracking and analysis of individual and average sarcomere motion.

-SarcAsM (Sarcomere Analysis Multitool) is an AI-powered Python package dedicated to the comprehensive analysis of cardiomyocyte sarcomere structure and function.
-It empowers researchers by enabling precise, multi-level assessment of sarcomeres from microscopy images and movies.
-This makes SarcAsM an invaluable tool for diverse applications, including drug screening, disease phenotyping, and fundamental biomechanical studies.
+SarcAsM (Sarcomere Analysis Multitool) is an AI-powered Python package for cardiomyocyte sarcomere analysis.
+It enables precise multilevel structural and functional assessment of sarcomeres in microscopy images and movies, making it suitable for drug screening, disease phenotyping, and biomechanical studies.
+Details see our 📄 `preprint <https://doi.org/10.1101/2025.04.29.650605>`_.

 Key Features
 ------------